replicatedhq/kurl.sh/src/markdown-pages/add-ons/local-path-provisioner.md

 Local Path Provisioner uses the `/opt/local-path-provisioner` directory for storage on all nodes.
 This directory should have enough space to hold a complete copy of every PersistentVolumeClaim that will be on a given node.
+Every GB of storage used within a PVC will result in a GB of disk usage.
+As volume capacity limits are not enforced, using a separate volume for this directory is recommended.

 ## Advanced Install Options